 In-Person: Visit Your District Headquarters

-- Did the incident occur on a state freeway?
+- The incident did not occur on a state freeway

 After You Submit Your Report:

 When your online report is complete, you will see this message: “Your online police report has been submitted.”
 You will receive a temporary police report case number and can print a copy of the submitted report.

 If further investigation is needed, someone from the department will contact you.
 When your report has been reviewed and approved, you will receive a Permanent Report Number.
 You must use this Permanent Report Number to follow up on the incident you reported.